 Now ask, “Do we have this data?
 If not, how do we collect it so it can be reported on?”
 This sort of question can lead to a massive conversation; so for the sake of this post, let’s focus on Sales Funnel Metrics.

 Design Your Sales Funnel with Sales and Executives

-Once you do, take that mobile photo and translate the whiteboard into a process chart using Visio or Lucidchart.
+Once you do, take that mobile photo and translate the whiteboard into a process chart using Visio, Draw.io or a similar tool.
 Again, have details beyond what you think you need.

 Design the Revenue Cycle Model Draft

 There are two steps to building this draft.

 Step 1: Convert the flow chart into the RCM draft image.